edwardbirdlab/BALROG-ISO/README.md

 ### 4. Creating a Sample Sheet

 BALROG-ISO takes a CSV (Comma-Seperated-Value) sheet as the input.
 Note that the "sample" column will be the prefix of all output files for that sample.
+This verion does not automatically combine reads of the same sample name, please combine sequencing runs manually before starting the pipeline.
 <br />
 <br />
 Example Format:
 ```
-sample,path,reference_genome
+sample,r1,r2
-Sample_Name_1,/absolute/path/to/sample1.fastq.gz,/absolute/path/to/reference_genome_1.fna
+Sample_Name_1,/absolute/path/to/sample1_R1.fastq.gz,/absolute/path/to/sample1_R2.fastq.gz
-Sample_Name_2,/absolute/path/to/sample2.fastq.gz,/absolute/path/to/reference_genome_1.fna
+Sample_Name_2,/absolute/path/to/sample2_R1.fastq.gz,/absolute/path/to/sample2_R2.fastq.gz
 ```

 ### 5. Nextflow Configuration